austinsonger/Policy-Portal/security-architecture-and-operating-model.md

 **(9) Usable security**

 Security benefits from transparency, and should operate as an open-book.
 This allows the entire organization to take responsibility for and accountability of adopting security best practices.
-Similar to code reviews and pull requests in the development process, `Placeholder`  security team makes security standards and practices available to all employees for feedback prior to adoption.
+Similar to code reviews and pull requests in the development process, `<Company Placeholder>`  security team makes security standards and practices available to all employees for feedback prior to adoption.

 We emphasize on the usability and practicality of security.
 A security solution or process is not effective, if it is not being used, no matter how good it may be.
 Having impractical security would only generate noise, provide a false sense of security, and incur unnecessary cost.
 Nothing is perfect, but we embrace an agile mindset to test and try, and to continuously improve.